erich-hs/AnyData/README.md

 ## DataAPI

-Speed-up your interaction with public datasets available at REST APIs endpoints with a `DataAPI` object
+Speed-up your interaction with public datasets available at REST APIs endpoints with a `DataAPI` object.

 ```python
 from anydata import DataAPI